September 20, 2014

 Mississippi River Water Trail Association Meetings

-Monthly Meetings: Sept 26 and November 28 at 5:30 p.m. at the National Great Rivers Museum, #2 Locks and Dam Way, Alton, IL 62002.
-October 24 at 1:00 p.m. at the Jones Visitor Center in Forest Park St. Louis, MO The Mississippi River Water Trail Association is seeking new members.
+Monthly Meetings: July 24, August 28, and September 25, and November 20 at 5:00 p.m. at the Jones Visitor Center in Forest Park St. Louis, MO.
+The Mississippi River Water Trail Association is seeking new members.
 Please call 618.462.6979 for more information.
 Meetings usually last 1 - 1.5 hours.

 The Mississippi River Water Trail passes through the heart of North America and is deeply rooted in natural scenic beauty, Native American heritage and cultural history.
 Known as the Father of Waters, the Mississippi River gives visitors the chance to enjoy paddling through one of the most scenic stretches of the river in North America that is not only lined with majestic bluffs and full of wildlife viewing opportunities, but also provides plenty of places to stop and relax whether it be a remote island or exciting river city.

 The Mississippi River Water Trail was designated as a National Water Trail in 2012.
 All national water trails are included in the online searchable database of trails.
 This database includes information about the water trail, maps, photographs, water trail manager contact information, links to applicable websites, and best management strategies and practices.
 For more information about the National Trail Designation, please visit: http://watertrails.nps.gov/WaterTrails/